The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 TIP #4: Especially if at the Boat Show when it’s not crazy busy, chat with the exhibitors.
 Ask questions, learn something new and have fun with the experts.

-TIP #5: If you’re coming from out of town, check out the hotel discounts available to you on the Vancouver Boat Show’s website.
-Some of them have early cut-off dates but others are available until they are full.
+TIP #5: Check out the hotel discounts available to you on the Vancouver Boat Show’s website if you’re coming from out of town.
+Some of the hotels have early cut-off dates but others are available until they are full.

-TIP #6: If you like boats and marine history, be sure to visit the Vancouver Maritime Museum.
+TIP #6: Be sure to visit the Vancouver Maritime Museum if you like boats and marine history.
 Outside the museum, at the waterfront, you’ll find a beautiful collection of vintage boats in the Heritage Harbour.

 TIP #7: Need to print the name of your boat on the side of your newly-purchased vessel?
 They might not be at the Vancouver Boat Show, but if you’re looking for a company to do printing on your boat, a sign company with expertise in that area is North Vancouver-based Jensen Signs.